Our Community Commitment

 Northeast Big Data Hub Audience: Individuals, Organizations, and Higher Education Institutions Reached through February 2021

-- Through February 2021, the Hub reached 3277 individuals, spanning across sectors including academia, non-profit, industry and government
+- Through March 2021, the Hub reached 3494 individuals, spanning across sectors including academia, non-profit, industry, and government

-- Through February 2021, the Hub reached 800 organizations/institutions.
+- Through March 2021, the Hub reached 824 organizations/institutions.
 Half of the organizations reached by the Hub reside in the Northeastern United States.
-The remaining organizations span across the South, Midwest, and West regions of the United States, as well as organizations outside of the United States in the following countries: Australia, Bermuda, Canada, China, France, Germany, Greece, India, Israel, Lebanon, Netherlands, Nigeria, Peru, Spain, Switzerland, United Kingdom
+The remaining organizations span across the South, Midwest, and West regions of the United States, as well as organizations outside of the United States in the following countries: Argentina, Australia, Bermuda, Canada, Chile, China, France, Germany, Greece, India, Israel, Lebanon, Malaysia, Netherlands, Nigeria, Peru, Spain, Switzerland, United Kingdom, and Turkey

-- Through February 2021, the Hub reached 374 Higher Education institutions.
-Of those institutions, 26% are minority-serving institutions (MSI).
-The following tables gives a breakdown of the institutions:
+- Through March 2021, the Hub reached 387 Higher Education institutions.
+Of those institutions, 25% are minority-serving institutions (MSI).
+The following tables give a breakdown of the institutions:

 |MSI||Non – MSI||Totals|